Carleman estimates for parabolic equations with interior degeneracy and Neumann boundary conditions: Observability inequalities as applications of Carleman estimates

-The proof of the previous lemma is similar to the one of \cite[Lemma 5.4]{fm1} if $\omega$ does not contain the degenerate point.
-On the other hand, if $\omega$ contains $x_0$, one can proceed as in the first part of the proof of Lemma \ref{lemma3} with the suitable changes, but we repeat here for the reader's convenience.
+The proof of the previous lemma is similar to the one of Lemma \ref{lemma3} with the suitable changes, but we repeat here for the reader's convenience.
 Also in this case, we underline that for the proof a crucial role is played by the Carleman estimates stated in \cite[Theorem 3.2]{fm1} for non degenerate parabolic problems with {\it non smooth coefficient}.
 Again, to apply such a result equation \eqref{5.3'} is essential.
 Another important result to prove Lemma \ref{lemma3''} is the following Caccioppoli inequality for the non divergence case: \begin{Proposition}[Caccioppoli's inequality] Assume that either the function $a$ is such that the associated operator $A_2$ is weakly degenerate and \eqref{5.3'} holds or the function $a$ is such that $A_2$ is strongly degenerate.
 Moreover, let $I'$ and $I$ two open subintervals of $(0,1)$ such that $I'\subset \subset I \subset (0,1)$ and $x_0 \not \in \overline{I}$.
 Let $\varphi(t,x)=\Theta(t)\Upsilon(x)$, where $\Theta$ is defined in \eqref{c_1} and $ \Upsilon \in C([0,1],(-\infty,0))\cap C^1([0,1]\setminus\{x_0\},(-\infty,0)) $ satisfies $ |\Upsilon_x|\leq\displaystyle \frac{c}{\sqrt{a}} \mbox{ in }[0,1]\setminus\{x_0\}, $ for some $c>0$.
 Then, there exist two positive constants $C$ and $s_0$ such that every solution $v \in \cal W_2$ of the adjoint problem \eqref{h=01} satisfies, for all $s\geq s_0$,

 \end{Proposition}

 We omit the proof of the previous result since it is similar to the one of \cite[Proposition 5.4]{fm1}.

 \begin{Remark} Of course, our prototype for $\Upsilon$ is the function $\mu$ defined in \eqref{c_1'}.
 Indeed, if $\mu$ is as in \eqref{c_1'}, then, by $\cite[Lemma 2.1]{fm}$,